Automate MACD analysis using n8n workflows

 • Keep the Function node small and testable.
 Small functions are easier to validate.

 • Store annotated outputs.
-It saves hours when you need to prove why a signal fired.
+It saves hours when you need to show why a signal fired.

-• MACD plus a single, clear candlestick pattern gives conservative and explainable signals.
+• MACD plus a clear candlestick pattern gives conservative and explainable signals.

-• Use n8n for orchestration, not as a charting service.
+• Use n8n for orchestration, not charting.
 Push results to the right tool for visualisation.

 That is the setup I use.
-It runs on simple cron schedules, scales with data volume, and makes candlestick MACD analysis repeatable and transparent.
+It runs on simple cron schedules, handles more data without much fuss, and makes candlestick MACD analysis repeatable.